wqy0916/eu_ex/README.md

 `SERVER_CHAN_SENDKEY`: (optional) Server Chan notifications.

 ### Constant Variable Setting
+**NOTE.** Non-environment variables, change them directly in the code before use!!!

 `LOG_LANG`: log language can be `en` or `chs` or `cht`.

 `CHECK_CAPTCHA_SOLVER_USAGE`: checking TrueCaptcha API usage, options can be `True` or `False`, default is `True`.